-Why bother with travel insurance at all?
+Why bother with travel insurance at all

 And it isn’t just you that could be hit with a big bill.
 If the worst happens abroad and you fall critically ill or die, your family will be the ones to pay the price of medical treatment and repatriation, or bringing you home.
+Depending on the level of cover you choose, travel insurance ultimately provides peace of mind so you’re prepared for the unexpected.

 When’s the best time to get covered?